riccardotorre/DNNLikelihood_dev/docs/_build/html/_sources/sampler.rst.txt

                                              likelihood=likelihood)

 When the object is imported, the :attr:`Sampler.log <DNNLikelihood.Sampler.log>` attribute is updated, as well as the corresponding file
 <my_output_folder>/toy_sampler.log.
-If a new ``nsteps`` input, larger than the number of steps available in the existing backedn is passed,
+If a new ``nsteps_final`` input, larger than the number of steps available in the existing backend is passed,
-then this is saved in the :attr:`Sampler.nsteps <DNNLikelihood.Sampler.nsteps>`, which is otherwise set to the number of available steps.
+then this is saved in the :attr:`Sampler.nsteps_final <DNNLikelihood.Sampler.nsteps_final>`, which is otherwise set to the number of available steps.
 Also the ``moves_str`` input can be passed to update (change) the move of the sampler.

 Now that we have discussed how to create and import the object, let us see how to use it.
 The first thing we want to do is to produce